kaushkay/kaushkay.github.io/_posts/2019-07-10-Newton's-Method-Logistic-Regression.markdown

 # Image
 ---

 The Newton's Method can be used in place of Simple Logistic Regression Algorithm.
-It can be used to maximize the log likelihood function, l($theta$).
+It can be used to maximize the log likelihood function, $l(\theta).